raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 Line sensors detect the presence of either a black or white line by emitting infrared (IR) light and detecting the light levels that return to the sensor.
 They do so using 2 components - an emitter and a light sensor (receiver).

+Below you can see an example TCRT5000 line sensor, your components may be laid out differently (all being on one side for example).
+However, all the components I will discuss will be present on the majority of line sensors.

 ![](https://www.aam.com.pk/wp-content/uploads/2017/09/tcrt5000.jpg)

 In the picture above you can see these 2 components that look like LEDs on the bottom (on the right hand side of the image).
-The black one is the IR emitter and the "blue" one is the receiver.
+The blue one is the IR emitter and the black one is the receiver.
 These devices also have a component that adjusts the sensitivity (called a potentiometer), a screwdriver can be used to turn the white dial you can see in the image above.

 The device will emit IR light and the sensor will capture the light level that is reflected from the surface underneath.
-Most line sensors have 2 types of output - analogue and digital.
-The analogue output will return a constant reading of the light levels the sensor is detecting, but analogue input does not work on the Raspberry Pi.
+Some line sensors have 2 types of output - analogue and digital.
+The analogue output is not always present, but will return a constant reading of the light levels the sensor is detecting, but analogue input does not work on the Raspberry Pi.
 The digital output results from a comparison of the light levels against the sensitivity set by the potentiometer.
 If the sensor is not receiving enough light to surpass the sensitivity value, the digital output will be high (1).
 If enough light is received and the sensitivity value surpassed - the pin will be set to low (0).

 The setup of these devices may seem a bit backwards at first, "the pin is on when the light levels are low", but when you consider that the sensor is designed to detect black lines it makes a bit more sense.
 A black line will not reflect as much light, so the output will be on when a black surface is underneath.